 4 The required beginning date for RMDs is age 72.
 You may defer your first RMD until April 1st in the year after you turn age 72, but then you’d be required to take two distributions in that year.
 Failure to take all or part of an RMD results in a 50% additional tax applicable to the amount of the RMD not withdrawn.
 Consult your tax advisor for more information on your personal circumstances.

 Merrill, its affiliates, and financial advisors do not provide legal, tax, or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.

 Bank of America is a marketing name for the Retirement Services business of Bank of America Corporation.

-This material should be regarded as general information on Healthcare and Social Security considerations and is not intended to provide specific healthcare or social security advice.
-If you have questions regarding your particular situation, please contact your legal or tax advisor.
+This material should be regarded as educational information on Healthcare and Social Security and is not intended to provide specific advice.
+If you have questions regarding your particular situation, please contact the Social Security Administration and/or your legal advisors.